summitt/Needle-DNS-Module/README.md

 To use just copy dns.py into [...]/needle/modules/comms/dns/

-The start needle that the module should show up in the list.
+Then you can start needle and the module should show up in the list of available modules.

 ```
 [needle] > show modules
 ...snip...